 I’m still unsure whether that’s insightfully simple or just lame.

-They had scanned Stephanie’s brain, as well as the rest of the nanotech throughout her body, and everything had checked out – she was perfectly normal.
+They had scanned Stephanie’s brain, checked her blood, did diagnostics on all the nanotech in her body, and everything had checked out – she was perfectly normal.

 As normal as a thirty-three-year-old-self-obsessed-introvert-workaholic can be.